jacobdbt2100/Data-Analytics-Basics/README.md

-# Data Analytics Basics 📊
+# Data Analytics Overview 📊

 ## 1. Foundations of Data Analysis
 - **Data Analysis Definition**: Data analysis is a process of modelling, analyzing, and interpreting data to